 South Hill TND

-The South Hill traditional neighborhood development (TND) project is an initiative to create a regulating plan — a special master zoning and development plan — to guide future growth in a ±170 acre area around the intersection of Danby Road and King Road East/West, just south of Ithaca College.
+The South Hill traditional neighborhood development (TND) project is an initiative to create a Regulating Plan — a special master zoning and development plan — to guide future growth in a ±167 acre area around the intersection of Danby Road and King Road East/West, just south of Ithaca College.

 The South Hill TND regulating plan is the first project under the New Neighborhood Code, the Town’s framework for designing and building comfortable, walkable, and sustainable new neighborhoods.